cosmos/sdk-tutorials/blog/tutorial/02-cli-list-post.md

 }
 ```

-We add the grpc query handler to our module on

 ### Add GRPC to the Module Handler

+You add the grpc query handler to your module.

-Let's make sure to import `context` and add the `RegisterGRPCGatewayRoutes`
+Make sure to import `context` and add the `RegisterGRPCGatewayRoutes`:

 ```go
 // x/blog/module.go